Jyotipanwar1/airbnb/README.md

 # Model Building and Model Selection
 There are different solutions to regression problems such as OLS, Regressor, Random forest, etc. and their metrics are:
 OLS Model –  Significant R2 and Adj.
-R2 valuesIt suggested with 7 insignificant features Regression  - Bettered OLS model with R2 value but larger RMSE, MAE as well.
+R2 values.It suggested with 7 insignificant features
+Regression  - Bettered OLS model with R2 value but larger RMSE, MAE as well.
 Decision Tree – Turned out to be the worst one with highest RMSE (0.77) Random Forest Regressor – Best fit model with better R2 and reduced RMSE, MAE scores.